-The University of Applied Sciences and Arts of Southern Switzerland (SUPSI) and the titles that it awards are recognized by the Federal Government according to the law relating to Professional University Schools, 2 October 1995 and subsequent revisions.
+The University of Music of the Conservatorio della Svizzera italiana is a state-recognised university school and is affiliated to the University of Applied Sciences and Arts of Southern Switzerland (SUPSI).
+The titles that it awards are recognised by the Federal Government according to the law (LPSU, 30 september 2011).

 This title is not a professional qualification and does not qualify holders to teach in public schools in Switzerland.

-Head of MAS in Renaissance Polyphony Performance
+Head of Master of Advanced Studies in Renaissance Polyphony Performance